PatrickJS/cli-book/chapter-two/chapter-two.md

 	PHLMLAMEAD:~$ _

-`-v` flag is a common command to check the version of the software.
+`-v` flag is a common flag used to display the version of the software.

 ##Directory structure

-The following is the directory structure for our seed projects.
+The following is the directory structure for our seed project.
 Check it out, then we'll break it down.

 	/project
 	  package.json